BF/SF Vibratone

 vibratone footswitch

 The Vibratone had a crossover filter that was built into the wiring harness between the amp and Vibratone cabinet.
 Its purpose was to prevent the bass and upper treble from entering the Vibratone.
 It doesn’t need bass or upper treble (see speaker chapter below for more information).
-If you’re hooking the Vibratone up with i.e. a Vibrolux Reverb via the crossover filter, the Vibratone get the mids while the main speakers of the Vibrolux Rever gets reduced mids.
+If you’re hooking the Vibratone up with i.e. a Vibrolux Reverb via the crossover filter, the Vibratone get the mids while the main speakers of the Vibrolux Reverb gets reduced mids.

 vibratone crossover wiring harness